LibbyXu/AIMD_PhD_Dissertation_Proton_Dynamics/9.2_Water_O_Position/Readme.md

-# Creating all Water-O positions For All steps
+# Creating All Water-O Positions For All Steps

 **Here, we obtain the XYZ-coordinate positions of all interfacial Water-O for each step along paths.**